 You can place a link from your Faculty website, Blackboard course, or MyCCRI Course Home page to the CCRI Library Home page.
 Or, you may want to link directly to a subscription database.

 If you link directly, copy the database Web address that allows off campus as well as on campus users into the database.
-This is an address that validates users by first going to the HELIN proxy server (you'll see 0- ... helin.uri.edu within the address).
+This is an address that validates users by first going to EZproxy.
+You will see the EZproxy prefix before the URL.

-For example, the Web address to use to link to Academic Search Complete is:
+For example, the Web address to use to link to JSTOR is:

 When you click on this link from on campus, you will enter the database directly.